El-Potato-Slayer/web-scraper/README.md

 ### Usage
     1. With your arrow keys, select one of the products that you would like to scrape with the Enter key
-    2. A list of all the products within that category will be generated
+    2. A list of all the products within that category will be displayed
-    3. Select if you would like to generate a CSV file or not
+    3. You will then be asked if you would like to generate a CSV file or not
+    4. If you selected to generate a CSV file, you will be asked to name the file (don't add .csv add the end)
+    5. The CSV file will be generated inside the main directory
 ### Testing
 In order to run the tests for the program, run 'rspec' while in the main directory.
 All the tests will then proceed to execute.